Treatment for chronic GVHD

 - Let your skin dry in the air or gently pat it dry – don’t rub it

-- Protect your skin from the sun with at least a factor 15 sunscreen
+- Protect your skin from the sun by covering up, and using at least a factor 15 sunscreen

 - Use lots of moisturising creams to relieve itchy, dry skin – it can help to put lots of cream on at night and wear old nightclothes and socks